lonycell/grafana.v7/docs/sources/alerting/rules.md

 - In a subsequence evaluation of the same alert rule the **server2** series also cause the alert rule to fire
 - No new notifications are sent as the alert rule is already in state `Alerting`.

-So as you can see from the above scenario Grafana will not send out notifications when other series cause the alert to fire if the rule already is in state `Alerting`.
+So as you can see from the above scenario ThingSPIN will not send out notifications when other series cause the alert to fire if the rule already is in state `Alerting`.
 To improve support for queries that return multiple series we plan to track state **per series** in a future release.

-> Starting with Grafana v5.3 you can configure reminders to be sent for triggered alerts.
+> Starting with ThingSPIN v5.3 you can configure reminders to be sent for triggered alerts.
 This will send additional notifications
 > when an alert continues to fire.
 If other series (like server2 in the example above) also cause the alert rule to fire they will
 > be included in the reminder notification.
 Depending on what notification channel you're using you may be able to take advantage
 > of this feature for identifying new/existing series causing alert to fire.
 [Read more about notification reminders here]({{< relref "notifications/#send-reminders" >}}).